Present Simple Affirmative Negative ESL Games, Activities and Worksheets

 ESL Present Simple Game - Vocabulary, Grammar and Speaking: Matching, Forming Sentences, Freer Practice - Group Work - Elementary (A1-A2) - 25 minutes

 In this engaging present simple game, students make affirmative and negative statements about their daily routines.
-Students put a verb card face down in each empty square on a chart that shows days of the week and parts of the day.
-Students then take it in turns to turn over a verb card on the chart.
+Students put a verb card face-down in each empty square on a chart that shows days of the week and parts of the day.
+Students then take turns turning over a verb card on the chart.
 If the verb matches with one of the noun cards in their hand, the student makes a true present simple affirmative or negative statement about what they do or don’t do at that time and day.
 For example, a student turns over the verb go on the square representing 'Wednesday morning', matches it with the noun cycling and says, "I don’t go cycling on Wednesday morning."
 If the group agrees that the sentence is grammatically correct and appropriate, the student puts their noun card on top of the verb card.
-The next student then turns over a verb card and so on.
+The next student then turns over a verb card, and so on.
 The first student to get rid of all their noun cards wins the game.

 During the Week Preview